Building the Future Innovation Ecosystem Through Collaboration – Trey Bowles, Cofounder & Executive Chairman of the Dallas Entrepreneur Center

 Working with Designers to Understand Feasibility – Christy Velez-Douglas, JCPenney

 Convincing Designers that limitations exist can be a challenge.
 Especially when they return from a shopping trip with a neon cashmere sweater and they expect you to find a match in your Color Library of cotton color standards.
 Designers don’t want to hear about the different dye classifications and limitations.
 Designers expect that any color can be matched and if a color match doesn’t exist in the Color Library, they will cut a swatch of that perfect color and send it to the mill.
 This presentation will discuss our approach to working with Designers to help them understand feasibility.

-Lands’ End Universal Collection of Adaptive Clothing – Cathy Mays and Sarah Halime, Lands’ End
+Lands’ End Universal Collection of Adaptive Clothing – Cathy Mays, Lands’ End

 Lands’ End new adaptive clothing Universal Collection ensures the brand delivers on its promise to be a place where every kid fits in™.
 This Collection, designed for easy dressing for kids, parents and caregivers alike, is made to look exactly like Lands’ End’s best-sellers but with some helpful, innovative features.
 Instead of button closures, tops and bottoms have magnetic and rip & grip closures.
 To make each item as sensory friendly as possible, all pieces have either heat transfer or satin tags plus smooth, clean-finished seams and waistbands to eliminate potential irritants.
 As the preferred provider of school uniforms globally, outfitting students and faculty of all ages and sizes, this Collection was a natural evolution seeking new and meaningful ways to help parents and kids.

 Retail’s Apocalypse or a New Dawn? – Tony R. Anzovino, Haggar Clothing Co.